 \section{The improved ODSE graph classifier}

-The improved ODSE system \cite{odse2_ijcnn_2013} follows the same learning scheme, but with the primary goal of a significant computational speed-up.
+The improved ODSE system \cite{odse2_ijcnn_2013} is designed with the primary goal of a significant computational speed-up.
 The first variant, which is presented in Sec. \ref{sec:odse2v1}, considers a simple yet fast RS initialization strategy and a more advanced compression mechanism.
-The compression is grounded on the formal result discussed in Sec. \ref{sec:compression}, which elaborates over the mathematical properties of the QRE estimator.
+The compression is grounded on a formal result discussed in Sec. \ref{sec:compression}.
 The second variant of the ODSE classifier is presented in Sec. \ref{sec:odse2v2}.
-This version includes a more elaborated initialization of the RS, while it is characterized by the same CBC operation of Sec. \ref{sec:compression}.
+This version includes a more elaborated initialization of the RS, while it is characterized by the same CBC operation.
 The expansion operation, in both cases, has been greatly simplified.
 Finally, in Sec. \ref{sec:bsas_ordering} we discuss an important fact related to the efficiency of the implemented CBC.